brettz9/atyourcommand/README.md

 (though delegate partial saving back to webappfind?)
 1. Conditional operator to check whether PUT, HTTPQuery, etc. is supported, and if so, change text sent to command line accordingly (convenience)
-1. Handle file:// URLs and c:\ paths that are right-clicked (or currently loaded)
-to: expose folder, bare execution on desktop or with web app (without specific executable, args, etc. unless provide a prompt?), e.g., for executables/batch files
+1. To handle file:// URLs and c:\ paths that are right-clicked (or currently loaded) to: expose folder (or copy folder/file path), bare execution on desktop or with web app (without specific executable, args, etc.; also provide a prompt), e.g., for executables/batch files, see filebrowser enhanced to-do about splitting off its context menu/add-on bar file:// capabilities into separate add-on.
-    1. Launch file currently opened in Firefox (e.g., if text file opened from text, launch it to be able to edit it)
-    1. file: links to local, launchable files

 # Possible to-dos